eyeonus/Trade-Dangerous/README.txt

      OMFG Output the current step of the checklist on your X52 Pro MFD.
      Is that some sweetness or what?

-   --detail
+   --detail or -v
-     Show jumps between stations when showing routes
+     Increases the amount of detail given when showing routes or running the checklist system.
+Each use increases the detail, i.e. "-v -v" will give you more detail than just "-v".

    --debug
-     Gives some additional information on what TD is doing while running.
+     Gives some additional information on what TD is doing while running, each use increases the verbosity: i.e. --debug --debug is more verbose.

 ==============================================================================